elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/007-good-and-bad-code.md

 Here is my [first commit](https://github.com/sandal/tictactoe/commit/5af96941d74f8014a3276b77fe67c17e0ed5e2df) of the evening.
 And this is the [source tree](https://github.com/sandal/tictactoe/tree/5af96941d74f8014a3276b77fe67c17e0ed5e2df).

 Tiny changes really, but it's the first thing I do as soon as I've exited 'spike mode' on any project, no matter how small.
-The structure I've used is fairly standard, and it does two things for me.
+I've used a standard structure, and it does two things for me:

 1. Allows me to load my whole library with a single require.
 (See app.rb for example and note how it doesn't change throughout this walkthrough)

-1. Places 100% of what I build under a single constant's namespace (in this case, `TicTacToe`)
+1. Places 100% of what I build under a single constant's namespace (i.e. `TicTacToe`)

 These two points pretty much guarantee me that I won't have any naming clashes or unexpected collisions with other people's code unless I plan on loading a library that might clobber the name `TicTacToe` or the `require` path of <i>"tictactoe/*"</i>.
 It also makes it easy for me to start interacting with my code from scripts I write, from irb, and from unit tests.
 For so little work, we get a ton of benefit, and this is a great place to start when doing any sort of cleanup.